Texas State Highway 58: History

 SH 58 was designated on August 21, 1923, over a route from Ganado through Bay City, Columbia, and Angleton to a point on the mainland just east of Galveston, replacing SH 19A.
-On March 19, 1928, the western portion of the route was rerouted to the Amy Camp near Palacios from Bay City.
+On March 19, 1928, the western portion of the route was rerouted to the Army Camp near Palacios from Bay City.
 The eastern portion was rerouted through Alvin between Angleton and Galveston. on February 20, 1929, the section from Ganado to Midfield was restored as a state highway, with no number, and this was eliminated on March 19, 1930.
 On June 25, 1930, the route was truncated to end at Alvin as the route from Alvin to Galveston was transferred to SH 38.
 On April 3, 1931, a branch west to Ganado was added, but that was cancelled on January 20, 1932.